Types

 CPUID

-kind of type describes a CPU identifier type.
+The cpuid kind of type describes a CPU identifier type.
 When used, extra

 checks are performed to ensure that the CPUID refers to a valid CPU number.

-Supported values are any integer ranging from -1
+Supported values are any integer ranging from -1 (any CPU) to

-.
-Like integers, this option accept range
+SYSTEM_MAX_CPU - 1.
+Like integers, this option accept range, either,

-and default
+and default:

 "option": {